 Once the most isolated country in the world, Albania is keen to distance itself from its hardcore communist past and show the world that Tirana is a young and vibrant city with a lot to offer both tourists and travellers alike.

 Tirana may not be the most glamorous of destinations, and Albania is still a relatively undeveloped country compared to its neighbours, but there are so many interesting and unique things to do in Tirana that it is definitely worth a place on your Balkan itinerary.

-23 Unique Things to Do in Tirana, Albania
+23 Best Things to Do in Tirana, Albania

 1. Attend the Tirana Free Walking Tour